-We add lots of flavor to the beef — garlic, tomato paste, chili powder, cumin, coriander, bay leaves, and cinnamon.
+Add lots of flavor with garlic, tomato paste, and spices (chili powder, cumin, coriander, bay leaves, and cinnamon).

-Once cooked, you can remove the beef from the cooking liquid and shred it.
-The cooking liquid is delicious so we like to strain it, remove excess fat and then reduce it by half.
-When you are reducing the liquid, give it a taste and see if it need salt or pepper.
-When it is reduced, pour it over the shredded beef and serve next to tortillas and your favorite taco toppings.
+When the beef is fall-apart-tender, you can remove it from the cooking liquid and shred it.
+The cooking liquid is delicious, so we strain it, remove excess fat, and then reduce it by half.
+When you are reducing the liquid, taste it and see if it needs salt or pepper.
+Pour the reduced cooking liquid over the shredded beef and serve next to tortillas and your favorite taco toppings.
+Delicious!

 You Will Need

-4 to 5 pounds boneless beef chuck, pork shoulder or lamb shoulder
+4 to 5 pounds boneless beef chuck, trimmed of excess fat

-2 tablespoons neutral flavored oil, such as grape seed or canola
+2 tablespoons neutral oil, such as grape seed or canola

 Salt and fresh ground black pepper